Ntabuteau18/CISC_3140/lab5/README.md

     cause some processes to load and may take some time but eventually you will be moved to a localhost 3000 with the website with various options listed.
 You have succeccsfully enetered the frontend.

+**Storyboard**

+    There are many simple pathways users can take with this frontend in exploring its options such as updating the owner information or adding a entirely new owner.
+There's also updating car information already stored and making new car information to be entered.
+You can also search the database for previous information on cars or on owners thats been already in the system.